-Companies are opening their eyes to their obligations for action and disclosure on environmental, social and governance (ESG) issues, either as a response to investor demand, recognition of the risk mitigation benefits and opportunities, or because of financial impact.
+Companies are opening their eyes to their obligations for action and disclosure on environmental, social and governance (ESG) issues, either as a response to investor demand, recognition of the risk mitigation benefits and opportunities, or because changing regulatory requirements.
 Understanding your ESG rating is key to staying one step ahead of your competitors.
 It shows how you compare in your industry and helps identify where you need to improve on ESG.

 How does a strong ESG position create value?

 Regardless of how ESG considerations currently factor into your strategy and operations, it doesn’t have to be difficult to make progress.
 It’s no secret that companies with strong ESG practices reap the rewards.
-It is becoming increasingly clear that strong company performance on ESG matters is closely aligned with increased investor interest and reduced risk.
+It is becoming increasingly clear that monitoring ESG scores matters to effective investor engagement and reduced risk.
 It can also help reduce costs, improve top-line growth, increase productivity and minimize legal intervention.
-Developing a strong ESG position is vital to the long-term success of your business.

 Compare and keep pace